 uJpo + gen. "by [God]" - Expressing agency.

-epistrefete (efistrefw) pres. "you are turning back" - returning, turning back, turning around.
+epistrefete (efistrefw) pres. "you are turning back" - do you return again, turn back, turn around.
 Is this present tense conative, "trying to turn back"?

 epi + acc. "to" - Spacial, direction toward; "to".

 ta asqenh kai ptwca stoiceia "those weak and miserable principles" - the weak and impoverished basic principles.
 Paul is obviously referring back to verse 3.
 See "to those who", v8.
 The first adjective expresses ineffectiveness, "powerless", NAB, and the second inadequacy, "worthless", NAB.
 The noun "principles", possibly better "elemental powers", can be variously interpreted, see v8, but it probably means something like "the rudiments of religion"; "the elementary rules and lessons imposed by the powers", Bligh.
 So, the "principles" are the regulations themselves rather than say demonic forces (so Bruce).
 These "counterfeit deities ... not only regulated the Jewish way of life under the law; they regulated the pagan way of life in the service of gods that are no gods", Bruce.
-It is, of course, the law of Moses that the Galatians have enslaved themselves to; "Under the Torah equals under the elements (principles) of the world", Betz, such that the move of the Galatians believers to improve their standing before God by returning to the Sinai covenant, the law, is as good as returning to paganism and thus death.
+It is, of course, the law of Moses that the Galatians have enslaved themselves to; "Under the Torah equals under the elements (principles) of the world", Betz, such that the move of the Galatians believers to progress their sanctification, and thus their appropriation of the promised covenant blessings, by returning to the Sinai covenant (the Law), is as good as returning to paganism and thus death.

-douleuein (douleuw) pres. inf. "[do you wish] to be enslaved" - to serve as slaves.
+douleuein (douleuw) pres. inf. "[do you wish] to be enslaved" - [to which again you want] to serve as slaves.
 Complementary infinitive completing the sense of "wish".

 oi|V dat. pro. "by them" - to which.
 Dative of direct object after the verb "to serve as a slave to."
 In the Gk. text the relative pronoun is used to commence a new sentence.